 Question: The manuscript says “the next day” after the cell-seeding step, but does not specify what conditions the cells are kept at after seeding.
 What conditions are the cells kept/incubated at for the day after seeding?

 Question: What conditions are the cells kept at after adding diazonamide for the 48 hours before proceeding to the next step?
 This is not specified in the manuscript.

+Answer: The incubation conditions are both at 37 degrees Celsius with 5 percent carbon dioxide.

 After 48 hours of treatment, images the cells under a microscope at 10X magnification [1].